‘Profound Grief': 19 Children, 2 Teachers Dead in Texas School Shooting

-Authorities say the victim death toll from the Texas school shooting now stands at 19 children and two teachers.
+The death toll from Tuesday's Uvalde school shooting in Texas is 19 children and two teachers.

 The latest figures come from Travis Considine, a spokesman for the Texas Department of Public Safety.
 The gunman also died.